MilesEDaniels/Compare_7DADM_Mean_Daily/README.md

 ### Does the relationship between DM and 7DAMD vary by space?

 Figures 1 and 2 aggregated all values from RAFT grid 0 to 214, but it is likely that the relationship varies over space as well as time.
 To asses how DM and 7DAMD compare across space and time, Figure 3 below shows results broken out by month and RAFT grid.
 More specifically, the difference between 7DAMD and DM (7DADM-DM) is plotted for each RAFT grid and over the years (2000-2023) by month.
 This variability is represented by points and indicates that sometimes the difference between 7DADM and DM is as high as approximately -4 to 4C.
 From this variability, it is difficult to see a trend, but when plotting the 50th percentile for each RAFT grid (solid black line) and the interquartile range (filled region), we can see a more clear pattern.
-The 50th, 25th, and 75th estimates for the difference between 7DAMD and DM are in the file at the Drive Link HERE.

 ![plot](Figure_3.png)
 _Figure 3: Plot of difference between 7DADM and DM by RAFT grid and month_